mdsufz/MuDoGeR/README.md

  ![](https://github.com/EfthymisF/folder-scripts/blob/master/index.png)

-MUDOGER is a tool developed for metagenomic analysis and classification of data contained in mixed libraries from a wide range of environments.
-MUDOGER is user-friendly tool and is the first that combines a number of pipelines from diffrent tools for the simultaneous extraction of Prokaryotic, Eykaryotic and Viral metagenomic data.
+MUDOGER is a tool developed for metagenomic analysis and classification of data contained in mixed libraries taken from a wide range of environments.
+MUDOGER is user-friendly  and the first that combines a number of pipelines from diffrent tools for the simultaneous extraction of Prokaryotic, Eykaryotic and Viral metagenomic data.
 The MUDOGER pipeline process starts with **Read Quality control** of the libraries and **Assembly** of the *"good quality reads"* resulted from the former step.
 For the next step of data analysis, the pipeline is devided in 3 different branches: **1.
 Metawrap** pipeline is used for analayzing Prokaryotic genomes. **2.** **Virsorter**, **Virfinder** and **Vibrant** pipelines are followed and combined for the prediction of viral sequences. **3.** **EykRep** pipeline is run for metagenomic analysis of Eykaryotic genomes.

 ## MUDOGER Workflow